twr14152/c_cpp_scratchpad/cpp_folder/README.md

 - A Tour of C++ 2nd Edition - Assumes reader already familiar.
 Not really ready for this book.
 - Sam Teach yourself C++ - pretty good sounding board for PPPuC++.
 - C++ in easy steps - was a quick way to get back into this after some time off.
 Rather surface level coverage but enough to glean concepts.
-- Programming Abstractions in C++ has been the easiest read so far...
+- Programming Abstractions in C++ has been the easiest read so far....(bare in mind I'm 10% the way through a 900+ Page book.

 This is definitely going to be a marathon vs a sprint.
 Just dont have the brain capacity to quickly digest any of this material.
 Slow and steady.